moa-ha/moa-ha/README.md

 ## Welcome to my page!

 I am a full stack developer with experience in office work and customer service living in Auckland, New Zealand.
-Realizing the increasing automation of many systems and the constant evolution in this field, I chose to pursue a career in software development.
+Realising the increasing automation of many systems and the constant evolution in this field, I chose to pursue a career in software development.

 I have experienced the automation trends sweeping through industries and witnessed how technology is revolutionising traditional workplace functions.
 This realisation has motivated me to pursue a career in software development.
 I believe that by actively engaging in the field responsible for driving these changes, I can remain relevant and continuously evolve throughout my career.